The Surprising Thing Your Underwear Says About You As An Artist

 She was so excited to get down to the beach she had a wardrobe malfunction.

 So What?
-She still liked herself just fine thank you.
+She still liked herself just fine.

 “In a society that profits from your self-doubt, liking yourself is a rebellious act.” — Caroline Caldwell